 Except when adding a Domestic Partner and his or her dependent children, there is no additional charge for an Active Participant to add an eligible dependent.
 Retirees will be subject to an increased premium when adding dependents to their coverage.

-When adding or removing a dependent, the documentation required is as follows:
+In addition to a completed Enrollment Form, when adding or removing a dependent, the documentation required is as follows:

 - Adding a Spouse: Provide a legible photocopy of your Certified Marriage Certificate.